rohitbegani/FAIproject-CS5100/README.md

 ![Graph showing all the information](https://github.com/rohitbegani/FAIproject-CS5100/blob/master/docs/images/with-all.png)

+## Performance

+Our algorithm gives an MAE (Mean Absolute Error) of:

+- Without any restrictions on the database: `0.6`
+- With time and location restrictions on the database: `0.9`

+The fact that we already have a restricted database gives us a MAE of `0.6` but restricting it further changes our MAE value by a factor of `0.3`.
+With a deeper dataset our algorithm would give an even better MAE value.

 ## Future Scope

 This application can be extended by adding Natural Language Processing.
 In future, we aim to apply Natural Language Processing to a user's review and try to understand that if they do or don't like a business then what is the real reasoning behind that?
 Is it because of some specific thing like a lack of parking?
 If it is, should we stop recommending businesses which doesn't have parking space?
 Is it because the business doesn't have free Wi-fi?